Testing Symmetry for Bivariate Copulas using Bernstein Polynomials: Real data application

-\section{Ocean data application}
+\subsection{Ocean data application}

-\n A simple illustration was carried out on the ocean data of the National Data Buoy Center (NDBC), US.
-The data were collected at south Kodiak (Station $ 46066 $).
-There are three variables of interest: WVHT (significant wave height), APD (average wave period) and WSPD (wind speed) during the winter season of $ 2015 $ (from November $ 2014 $ to February $ 2015 $).
-This data was analyzed in~\cite{Zhang2018} with $ 3910 $ observations.
-Since only historical data are available on NDBC, we analyzed the data with $ 2118 $ observations here, which is a subset of~\cite{Zhang2018}.
+\n A simple illustration was carried out on the ocean data (at south Kodiak, Station $ 46066 $) from the \href{https://www.ndbc.noaa.gov/}{National Data Buoy Center (NDBC), US}.
+There are three variables of interest: WVHT (significant wave height in meter), APD (average wave period in second) and WSPD (wind speed in meter per second) during the winter season of $ 2015 $ (from November $ 2014 $ to February $ 2015 $) with $2855$ observations.
+Although the data was modelled using asymmetric copulas in~\cite{Zhang2018}, they did not provide a formal statistical test to justify the asymmetric structure therein.
+Here, the justification is shown using the empirical tests and the proposed Bernstein tests as in Table~\ref{table:5}.

-The unit for WVHT is in meters, whereas the unit for APD and WSPD is in second and meter per second, respectively.
-The goal is to detect the asymmetric structure between the wave height and the other two variables.
-Scatter plot is shown in Figure~\ref{fig:scatterplot}, one can observe that APD and WSPD are positive correlated with WVHT according to Spearman's rho.
-Clearly, as presented in Figure~\ref{fig:rankplot}, these data are asymmetric.
+Rank plots are shown in Figure~\ref{fig:scatterplot}, one can notice that APD and WSPD are positively correlated with WVHT according to the Spearman's rho.
+Further, as presented in Figure~\ref{fig:rankplot}, these pairs most likely have an asymmetric dependence structure.

-\n To apply the proposed testing procedure, the Bernstein polynomial order was taken to be $m=50$, and other settings (the nominal level $\alpha$, number of multiplier bootstrap replicates $H$ and number of grid $N$) are the same as in simulation study.
-From Table~\ref{table:4}, the Bernstein tests have smaller P-values than empirical tests.
-We conclude that they can capture more easily asymmetric information from the data than their counterparts.
+\n To apply the proposed testing procedure, the Bernstein polynomial order was taken to be $m\in \left\{\lfloor 2118/100\rfloor, \right. $\\ $ \left. \lfloor 2118/50\rfloor\right\}$, and other settings (the nominal level, number of multiplier bootstrap replicates $H$ and $20 \times 20 $ grids on $[0, 1]^2$) were the same as in the simulation study.
+From Table~\ref{table:5}, the Bernstein tests, empirical beta test and empirical tests reach the same conclusion that these two pairs have an asymmetric dependence pattern.

-Once the asymmetric dependence structure is confirmed, all the symmetric copula family (which is a huge proportion) should be ruled out before modelling.
-That is, to construct the copula function of $\rm{(WVHT, APD)}$ and $\rm{(WVHT, WSPD)}$, only asymmetric copulas can be considered.
-Naturally, one can use Khoudraji's device in Section~\ref{sec:Sim} to obtain asymmetric copula models.
+Once the asymmetric characteristic of dependence is confirmed, all the symmetric copula families (which is a huge proportion) should be ruled out for modelling.
+That is, to construct the copula function of $\rm{(WVHT, APD)}$ and $\rm{(WVHT, WSPD)}$, only asymmetric copulas should be considered.
+Naturally, one can use the Khoudraji's device in Section~\ref{sec:Sim} to obtain asymmetric copula models.
 In addition, there are various methods available in the literature, for example the product method in~\cite{Liebscher2008} and the linear convex combination method in~\cite{Wu2014}.